borgbackup/borg/docs/faq.rst

 It may be useful to set ``BORG_RELOCATED_REPO_ACCESS_IS_OK=yes`` to avoid the prompts when renaming multiple repositories or in a non-interactive context such as a script.
-See :ref:`deployment` for an example.
+See :doc:`deployment` for an example.

 Miscellaneous